-Opened with much fanfare in 1985, the Cambridge, Mass., lab is an interdisciplinary research facility whose mission is to "invent the future," specifically the future of communication technologies.
+Opened with much fanfare in 1985, the lab is an interdisciplinary research facility whose mission is indeed to "invent the future," specifically the future of communication technologies.
 Scientists and graduate students work behind doors that say such things as "Television of Tomorrow," "Spatial Imaging," "Movies of the Future," and "The Virtual Acoustic Room."
-If it sounds a bit like a playground for cyberpunks and techno-nerds, well, it is--but it's a playground that has attracted the financial backing of hundreds of big corporations, including International Business Machines, Apple, Sony, Polaroid, Schlumberger, Nintendo, General Motors, and Dow Jones.
+If it sounds a bit like a playground for cyberpunks and techno-nerds, well, it is--but it's a playground that has attracted the financial backing of hundreds of big corporations, including IBM, Apple, Sony, Polaroid, Schlumberger, Nintendo, General Motors, and Dow Jones, to name but a few.

 In a section of the Media Lab called "Learning and Common Sense," Seymour Papert is trying to invent the future of school.
-A rumpled man with an unruly gray beard and a mischievous sparkle in his eyes, Papert, 65, is the director of the Media Lab's Epistemology and Learning Group.
-Born and raised in South Africa, trained in mathematics, Papert studied for five years in Switzerland with the renowned philosopher and psychologist Jean Piaget before taking a job, in 1964, at M.I.T., where he quickly made a name for himself in the burgeoning field of artificial intelligence.
+A rumpled man with an unruly gray beard and a mischievous sparkle in his eyes, Papert, 65, is director of the Media Lab's Epistemology and Learning Group.
+Born and NEWI NEWI COMPANY COMP raised in South Africa, trained in mathematics, Papert studied for five years in Switzerland with renowned philosopher and psychologist Jean Piaget before taking a job, in 1964, at MIT, where he quickly made a name for himself in the burgeoning field of artificial intelligence.